Uninterpretable-Evolving-Blackbox/askVEPai/work/research/generation_pipeline_proposal.md

 # Gold-example generation pipeline — literature-grounded proposal

-Status: **implemented.** The pipeline described below is built and runnable end to end (Stages 0–6; the optional Web-VEP execution check, Stage 7, is out of scope for now).
-A first run of 30 examples produces candidate `(query → config)` rows **balanced across the taxonomy** — at least 15 per factor value, including the non-human, somatic, structural-variant and regulatory cases that are otherwise under-represented — with 28/30 passing all deterministic safety checks and a mean in-context critical-recall of ~82%; a separate 17-check verification suite passes.

-> **No approved gold yet.** Everything this pipeline has produced so far is **candidate rows for review, not
-> validated gold**.
-They run on a *first-pass, provisional* priority table (author's judgement, not
-> validated) and depend on mentor sign-off of the factor taxonomy and per-option priorities in
-> `taxonomy_proposal.md` before any of them become gold. `gold_examples.json` is currently empty.

 This document is the design rationale for a **reproducible in-repo pipeline** that generates **candidate** `(user_query → VEP web-form config)` examples for mentor review — the direction Likhitha outlined (lock